Skip to main content

 }

-The bridge queues attention-worthy events, merges short bursts into one bounded Astral turn, and submits that merged event to the fixed Astral thread using the same queue as QQ messages.
+The bridge queues attention-worthy events, merges short bursts into one bounded Astral turn, and submits that merged event to the current Astral thread using the same queue as QQ messages.
 Set wants_agent_attention to false to validate and accept an event without forwarding it into Astral.
 Batching is controlled by externalEvents.debounceMs, externalEvents.maxBatchEvents, and externalEvents.maxBatchBodyChars.

 Request fields: